pyxem/kikuchipy/doc/source/load_save_patterns.rst

 The h5ebsd format [Jackson2014]_ is based on the `HDF5 open standard
 <http://www.hdfgroup.org/HDF5/>`_ (Hierarchical Data Format version 5).
 HDF5
 files can be read and edited using e.g. the HDF Group's reader `HDFView
-<https://www.hdfgroup.org/downloads/hdfview/>`_.
+<https://www.hdfgroup.org/downloads/hdfview/>`_ or the Python packed used here,
+`h5py <http://docs.h5py.org/en/stable/>`_.
 Upon loading an HDF5 file with
 extension ``.h5``, ``.hdf5`` or ``.h5ebsd``, the correct reader is determined from the file.
 Supported h5ebsd formats are listed in the :ref:`table above
 <supported-formats-table>`.